nas4152/air-quality-exploratory-analysis/README.md

 would have to be investigated further.
 The non-road and point sources both showed a decrease as well as a stronger correlation.
 The on-road emission data shows less extreme highs over time, but no change as the levels remain low.

+##Plot 4

+Plot 4 examines the change in coal combustion based emissions over time in the US.
+While the medians remained low, the upper quantiles increased dramatically, particularly between 2005 and 2008.
+This shows an increase in extreme high values.